phusion/passenger_rpm_automation/README.md

 If you are on a Linux system, then you can skip this section.

 If you are not on a Linux system, then you must spin down the Vagrant VM.
-Type:
+Run this on your host OS, inside the `packaging/rpm` subdirectory:

     vagrant halt